This standard imposes scene constraints (lighting, pose, facial expression), photographic properties

 I am working with my team on an exceptional project: the preparation for elections in the Democratic Republic of Congo (DR Congo), a country with over 85 million inhabitants and as big as Germany, Italy, Spain, France, and the UK put together.

-As part of the modernisation of the national electoral register, the aim is to deploy more than 22,000 portable registration kits to enrol over 45 million voters.
+As part of the modernization of the national electoral register, the aim is to deploy more than 22,000 portable registration kits to enroll over 45 million voters.

-This figure is a challenge that we are currently rising to, thanks not only to our industrial capacity but also – and this is the most notable thing - with the involvement of the National Independent Electoral Commission (CENI) and its teams, right from the production phase.
+This figure is a challenge that we are currently rising to, thanks not only to our industrial capacity but also to the most notable thing - with the National Independent Electoral Commission (CENI) and its teams, right from the production phase.

 This challenge is being shared between the CENI and Thales.

-For example, for the first time, we have incorporated experts from the CENI into our enrolment software development teams.
+For example, we have incorporated experts from the CENI into our enrolment software development teams for the first time.
 I have to say we have been surprised at just how effective this partnership is proving to be, and it is enabling us to save a lot of time.
-We have also considerably sped up testing and validation processes allowing us to deliver custom software for the DRC.
+We have also considerably sped up testing and validation processes to deliver custom software for the DRC.